 Blind faith (ਅੰਨੀ ਸਰਧਾ) is foolishness.
 To the contrary, Bibek (discriminating intellect, ਤਰਕ) is Wisdom!
 Hence, a blind faith can easily be broken or lost.
 But if it is strengthened… Continue reading Sandalwood Mind

-Simply put, ‘Rahat’ (ਰਹਤ) means Way of life or living… For a Sikh (student or learner of the Sri Guru Granth Sahib, SGGS), the Way of living a life is… Continue reading Sri Guru Granth Sahib on Rahat
+Simply put, ‘Rahat’ (ਰਹਤ) means Way of life or living… For a Sikh (learner of the Sri Guru Granth Sahib, SGGS), the Way of living a life is based on… Continue reading Sri Guru Granth Sahib on Rahat

 Literally — in a worldly sense —”Sooraa” (ਸੂਰਾ) means a brave person (hero, mighty warrior, fearless fighter, ਸੂਰਮਾ, ਬਹਾਦਰ, ਬਲੀ, ਯੋਧਾ, ਮਹਾਬਲੀ…).
 However, in material life, depending on one’s perspective,… Continue reading Gurbani’s Sooraa – Braveheart

-The Gurbani talks about two mentality-groups living together on earth: (1) the “rare” Gurmukhs (Daas, Bhagat, Jan…) who live the Divine Life, and (2) the rest – Manmukhs, Saakat, Mayadhaaree,… Continue reading The Gurmukh Never Grows Old!
+The Gurmat (Wisdom, Upadesh or Way of the Sri Guru Granth Sahib, SGGS) talks about two mentality-groups living together on earth: (1) the ‘rare’ Gurmukhs (Daas, Bhagat, Jan…) who live… Continue reading The Gurmukh Never Grows Old!